carvalhomeo/lovelystay/README.md

 yarn dev
 ```

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 note: if you are having trouble with the requests it might be due to the limit of requests imposed by the github api.
-In that case, you can create a .env.local file in the root directory of the project and add the following environment variable
+In that case, you can create a .env.local file in the root directory of the project and add the following environment variable:

 ```
 NEXT_PUBLIC_API_TOKEN=[your_git_hub_token]